 How to Register (or Update) a Rental Property:

-Please submit a completed Property Update & Registration Form via email, post mail, fax, or in person (contact information available on the right side of this page or on the top of the form).
+The first step is to submit a completed Property Update & Registration Form via email, post mail, fax, or in person (contact information available on the right side of this page or on the top of the form).

-Note: Only fully completed forms will be accepted; all fields must be completed, even if the information remains unchanged.
+IMPORTANT: Only fully completed forms will be accepted; all fields must be completed, even if the information remains unchanged.
 A date of birth is required for each person signing the document.

 There is a $25.00 registration fee for all properties with more than 2 units and all group quarters (fraternity/sorority or rooming house).